What is Endovenous Thermal Ablation?

 Endovenous Thermal Ablation is a procedure that uses a laser or high-frequency radio waves to create just the right amount of heat to shrink the problematic veins in the legs.
 After the vein shrinks, the body automatically routes the blood through other, healthy veins.
 This procedure is generally performed on large varicose veins.

 Endovenous Thermal Ablation Procedure

-Endovenous thermal ablation is a minimally invasive, in-office procedure that lasts approximately two hours.
+Endovenous thermal ablation is a minimally invasive, in-office procedure that lasts approximately one hour.
 After the procedure, prescription strength compression stockings must be worn for a short time.
 However, you’ll be able to resume most normal activities almost immediately.
-There is virtually no scaring from the procedure because the incision to insert the catheter is only a few millimeters in length.
+There is virtually no scarring from the procedure because the incision to insert the catheter is only a few millimeters in length.